 This April JVM update is the first to imposes an important new change, that fellow CF community contributor Pete Freitag wrote about back on Apr 15, TLSv1 and TLSv1.1 Disabled by Default in Java after April 2021.
 See that and the JVM update technotes above which clarify that change.

-Both Pete's post and the jvm update technotes also discuss how one can "revert" this new behavior, if you must.
-As it states, "If you encounter issues, you can, at your own risk, re-enable the versions by removing "TLSv1" and/or "TLSv1.1" from the jdk.tls.disabledAlgorithms security property in the java.security configuration file."
+"If you encounter issues, you can, at your own risk, re-enable the versions by removing "TLSv1" and/or "TLSv1.1" from the jdk.tls.disabledAlgorithms security property in the java.security configuration file." (emphasis added)

 Well, given the security vulnerability indicated to be fixed, as well as the improvement to protect your server from calling out to servers with older, less secure TLS versions, it seems that most would want to update the JVM, just like it's always important to update the JVM.